aliibtehajasifniazi/test/README.md

 2. **Database Access**:
    - Obtain `mongo_uri` and `postgre_uri` for connecting to MongoDB and PostgreSQL databases, respectively.
    - OpenVPN connection for secure access to MongoDB data.
    - Access to MongoDB Atlas to create a user with `dropDatabase` permission.
+Particularly `Project Owner` role in Project Access Manager for STRATIFYD INC > AWS.

 Ensure these prerequisites are in place for a smooth execution of the archiving tasks.